denki-kurage/md-table-editor-with-block-editor/src/kurage/document/readme.md

-# MdTableEditor with WordPress Block Editor
+# MdTableEditor with Block Editor

 You can edit tables written in Markdown with the block editor.